BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

    - #### __From Why to What!__
      - ##### __What they say they need:__
         -	A fun and educational quiz game.
-        -	A quiz with differing levels of difficulty.
+        -	A quiz with a variety of levels of difficulty.
         -	A quiz that tracks and displays the users score.

       - ##### __What they actually need:__